nullbr/chess_game/README.md

 [![wakatime](https://wakatime.com/badge/user/9450441a-ff7b-4805-b841-897d35ef3820/project/1fb3568a-af51-42c5-abbe-ea624d96a793.svg)](https://wakatime.com/badge/user/9450441a-ff7b-4805-b841-897d35ef3820/project/1fb3568a-af51-42c5-abbe-ea624d96a793)

 A classic Chess game, written in Ruby.
 It was developed applying Test Driven Development techniques, automating tests with RSpec.
 This was the final project from TheOddinProject Ruby programming curriculum.
-The game can be played as multiplayer or against an artificial intelligence (under development).
+The game can be played as multiplayer or against a bot.
 Play it at [Replit](https://replit.com/@nullbr/chessgame)!

 <div style="display: inline_block">